lsrodri/MorphoHaptics/README.md

 <!-- - The [MatchToSampleExperiment](MatchToSampleExperiment) itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the open-source Unity project that was created by Lucas Rodrigues and used for data collection. -->

 <!-- The contained "source code" (i.e., Python scripts and Jupyter Notebooks) of this work is made available under the terms of [GNU GPLv3](./LICENSE).
 They are fully available also in the [Open Science Framework](https://). -->

+## Acknowledgements
+The author acknowledges the support of the Cluster of Excellence »Matters of Activity.
+Image Space Material« funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2025 – 390648296.

 Copyright &copy; 2024.
 [Cluster of Excellence Matters of Activity](https://www.matters-of-activity.de/).
 All rights reserved.